enisdenjo/graphql-ws/PROTOCOL.md

 Requests an operation specified in the message `payload`.
 This message provides a unique ID field to connect published messages to the operation requested by this message.

-If there is already an active subscriber for a streaming operation matching the provided ID, the server will close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.
-The server may not assert this rule for operations returning a single result as they do not require reservations for additional future events.
+If there is already an active subscriber for an operation matching the provided ID, regardless of the operation type, the server must close the socket immediately with the event `4409: Subscriber for <unique-operation-id> already exists`.

 ```typescript
 interface SubscribeMessage {